ssomers/Bron-Kerbosch/README.md

 Performance comparison of various implementations of three [Bron-Kerbosch algorithms](http://en.wikipedia.org/wiki/Bron-Kerbosch_algorithm) to find all maximal cliques in a graph.
+It originated as a fork of [cornchz/Bron-Kerbosch](https://github.com/cornchz/Bron-Kerbosch).

 Some algorithm variants (IK_*) are described in the 2008 paper by F. Cazals & C. Karande, “A note on the problem of reporting maximal cliques”,